walterhiggins/WMPJS/README.md

 In this recipe you learned how to create objects and how to access and lookup objects based on property names.
 You also learned about nested objects.
 This is the final recipe in the Basic Modding section of the book.
 Next, we move on to advanced modding.

 # Part III Advanced Modding
-The latter half of the book will focus on Event-Driven Programming and using Bukkit's API - in particular, how Bukkit's Java-based API maps to Javascript.
+The latter half of the book will focus on Event-Driven Programming and using Bukkit's API.
+The Minecraft game is very customizable because Bukkit provides so many ways to change the game.
+This flexibility is what makes Bukkit such a popular choice for multi-player servers.
+The Bukkit API is a collection of functions and data types that let Plugin developers create exciting new additions to Minecraft.
+The API is vast.
+In the following chapters we'll learn how to explore the Bukkit API using the online documentation and how to better understand the types of data provided by Bukkit.

+## Recipe 10: Saving Player preferences.
+### Introduction
+In this recipe we'll learn how to load and save player preferences.
+We'll create a new player command which lets them choose which color they would like to use for in-game chat.
+The color they choose will be saved so that when the player disconnects or the server is restarted, the player's choice of text color is restored.
+### A day in the life of a Minecraft Plugin
+I get knocked down but I get up again.

+### Chat colors
+### Saving state
+#### Loading data at startup
+#### Automatic saving at shutdown
+### JSON in depth
+#### use of "" in keys

+### Summary
+In this recipe you learned about persistence - saving and restoring state.
+This is a useful feature to have in your own plugins.
+Many plugins allow players to set preferences and it's useful to be able to save and restore player preferences and other settings when your plugin is loaded and unloaded.

+## Recipe 11: Add new Crafting Recipes: An Ender Bow
+### Crafting an Ender Bow
+#### What the ender bow should do
+#### Choosing what materials should be used
+##### ender pearls
+THey're hard to get and tie in with teleoporting.
+The ender bow is going to be a powerful tool we don't want it to be *too* easy to craft.
+##### The crafting Grid
+Mapping the grid to shape() function.
+##### Note on VarArgs and calling VarArg functions from javascript?
-## Recipe 10: Arrows that Teleport you.
+## Recipe 12: Arrows that Teleport you.

 ### Goal

 In this recipe, event-driven programming is explained in more detail.
 At the end of the chapter the reader will have created a simple mod which teleports players when they fire arrows.
 Players are teleported to wherever the arrow lands.

-## Recipe 11: Exploring the Bukkit API
+## Recipe 13: Exploring the Bukkit API
-## Recipe 12: Leaderboard revisited
+## Recipe 14: Leaderboard revisited
 In this recipe readers learn about the scoreboard api and how to display a leaderboard on screen. jsp leaderboard hide listen for player experience changes and update leaderboard on screen?
 (need to figure out how to do this myself)

-## Recipe 13: A TNT-Free Zone
+## Recipe 15: A TNT-Free Zone

 ### Goal

 In this recipe, readers learn about more events and will explore Bukkit's event package.
 They'll learn how to browse JavaDoc documentation and how to map Bukkit event classes to Javascript.
 This recipe provides a mod which will prevent players from placing TNT, Lava and other destructive blocks in the game.
 Learn how to cancel events.

-## Recipe 14: Protecting areas against griefing.
+## Recipe 16: Protecting areas against griefing.

 ### Goal

 In this recipe, players will learn how to listen for and cancel block-breaking events.

-## Recipe 15: Horse-Clicker, A simple mini-game
+## Recipe 17: Horse-Clicker, A simple mini-game

 ### Goal
 This is the first recipe in a series of recipes which will introduce mini-games.
 In this recipe, basic game mechanics are introduced.
 Keeping score.

-## Recipe 16: Snowball Fight, A player-vs-player mini-game
+## Recipe 18: Snowball Fight, A player-vs-player mini-game
 ### Goal
 This recipe and the following recipe will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
 Each part of the mini-game source code will be explained.
 The goal of these two recipes will be to reinforce what the reader has learnt in the preceding recipes/chapters.